Experience Great White Shark Cage Diving in South Africa

 Not much is known about their migration patterns.
 Some experiments with satellite tags indicate that the males migrate and the femailes prefer to stay close to one place.
 Some sharks can stay in the same area year after year.

 Although white sharks have often been portrayed as “lonely hunters”, they are social animals and can swim in groups of 10 or more animals.

 A few species of shark, including white sharks, are semi-warm-blooded with their blood tempertures stayng about 10 to 15 degrees Celsius above the surrounding water temperature.
 The prevention of heat loss is due to special arrangements of blood vessels (also known as wonder nets, or rete mirabile) found along their flanks, the eyes, brain and intestines.
 This higher body temperature allows the muscles to contract faster, hence increasing agility in colder water.
 So despite their size and weight, white sharks can accelerate quickly and reach high speeds.
 However, since they are semi-warm-blooded, they lack endurance compared to true warm-blooded marine animals.

-Please be advised that Great White “breaching” and Great White cage diving / surface viewing is to a large extent "seasonal", although the sharks are there all year round.
+Please be advised that Great White “breaching” and Great White shark cage diving in South Africa or surface viewing is to a large extent "seasonal", although the sharks are there all year round.

 We say seasonal for two reasons.

 Firstly the weather.